as-com/varint-simd/README.md

 varint-simd
 ==

-Very fast SIMD-accelerated [variable-length integer](https://developers.google.com/protocol-buffers/docs/encoding) encoder and decoder written in Rust.
+varint-simd is a fast SIMD-accelerated [variable-length integer](https://developers.google.com/protocol-buffers/docs/encoding) encoder and decoder written in Rust.
+It is intended for use in implementations of Protocol Buffers (protobuf), Apache Avro, and similar serialization formats.

-Currently targets x86_64 processors with support for SSSE3 (Intel Core/AMD Bulldozer or newer), with optional optimizations for processors supporting POPCNT and LZCNT, and limited auto-vectorization for processors supporting AVX2.
+This library currently targets x86_64 processors with support for SSSE3 (Intel Core/AMD Bulldozer or newer), with optional optimizations for processors supporting POPCNT and LZCNT, and limited auto-vectorization for processors supporting AVX2.

 ## Usage
 **Important:** For optimal performance, ensure the Rust compiler has an appropriate `target-cpu` setting.
-An example is provided in [`.cargo/config`](.cargo/config), but you may need to edit the file to specify the oldest CPUs your binaries will support.
+An example is provided in [`.cargo/config`](.cargo/config), but you may need to edit the file to specify the oldest CPUs your compiled binaries will support.

 ```rust
 use varint_simd::{encode, decode};